 Men tend to silently grieve or even cry with restrained tears if they happened to be close to the person who died.
 Women tend to be more vocal in their grieving, sometimes crying loudly and often being very expressive in their lamentations.

-Most people are sad at what has happened, some are angry and a few others are in denial.
+Most people are sad about what has happened, some are angry, and a few others are in denial.
 Those who are in denial simply refuse to accept the death.
 They’ll talk to the dead person as if the latter were still alive, freaking out the other people present, especially children.